Best Broker for CFD Hedging in the UK for 2026

 Each review focuses on hedging-specific capabilities: how the broker handles opposing positions, what risk tools it offers, and what hedging costs over time.

-- Widest commodity range on this list—gold to orange juice to lean hogs
+- A broad commodity range on this list—gold to orange juice to lean hogs

-- Clean interface that doesn’t overwhelm new traders
+- Clean interface that is straightforward to navigate for new traders

 - MT4 and TradingView integration for those who want third-party platforms

-- Charting tools are decent but not CMC-level
+- Charting tools are decent but less advanced than some competitors

 - No cTrader for automated strategy runners who prefer that platform